 The Beryl Solar Farm is located approximately five kilometers west of Gulgong, NSW and will provide significant economic and environmental benefits, in addition to creating direct and indirect jobs and developing skills in a growing industry, and supporting small businesses.

 First Solar is committed to the communities in which it operates and will strive to minimise environmental impact while maximising clean energy output.
 When in operation, our systems generate electricity with no water use, no air emissions, and no waste production, with the smallest carbon footprint of any PV technology available.

 The Beryl Solar Farm supports Australia in its efforts toward providing 23.5 per cent of its energy from renewable resources by 2020, while further establishing regional NSW as a leader in renewable energy.
-Construction of the project has commenced and is on track for completion in mid 2019.
+Construction of the project has been completed in June 2019.

 Enough to power 25,000 average homes